-- Support to get public and private funding for projects
+To get support for accessing public and private funding

-- Collective advocacy actions to build the relevant regulatory and economic framework
+To support the collective advocacy work to build a supportive regulatory and economic framework

 There are two types of members:

-Industrial companies of large and medium size can only join as full members.
+Industrial companies of large and medium size, as well as ports, can only join as full members.

-- can contribute to the Association and receive privileged information (versus non-members)
+- Can contribute to the Association and receive privileged information

-- can participate in Working Groups and Task Forces (subject to approval by the Chairperson for the Working Groups involved in advocacy and external communication) but cannot chair nor vote
+- Can participate in Working Groups and Task Forces but cannot chair nor vote

-- benefit from preferred conditions (versus non-members) at events organised by the Association (e.g. conferences, projects matchmaking)
+- Benefit from preferred conditions at events organised by the Association (e.g. conferences, projects matchmaking)